On a seedy street in London I found a curious place,

 Its name is Pinocchio’s, so informs a garish sign

-And it caters for people you wouldn’t exactly call benign.
+And it caters for people you would not call benign.

 There’s one to be found in every virtual street,